-Turn off the engine and get everyone away from the vehicle until it cools down.
+Turn the engine off and get everyone away from the vehicle until it cools down.

 ■ If no steam is coming from the engine compartment

 - 1. Keep the engine running at idling speed. - 2.
 Open the hood to ventilate the engine compartment.